Many headaches are caused by tension of neck or shoulder muscles

 If the pain from a tension headache persists after these manual attempts to ease muscle tightness, then you may consider TEN therapy.
 The purpose of the therapy is to release the muscle tension, which will then relieve the pain.

-ActivBody is the physical therapy product we suggest for tension related headache.
+ActivBody is the TENS machine we suggest for tension related headache.

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and easing of tight, tense muscles.